Archive

 • El Papasito*: Dominican – I was introduced to this restaurant by a Dominican colleague and have been going there for over 10 years now.
 The food is tasty, fresh and filling.
 Love their chicharron de pollo (fried chicken), mofongo (mashed plantains), tripe soup and lemonade – 346 W 53rd Street, btw 8th & 9th Avenues, 212-265-2225.

-• Churrascaria Plataforma: Because I don’t buy or eat much beef, I’m always surprised to see so much beef so proudly displayed, as you’ll notice at this Brazilian all you can eat steakhouse.
+• Churrascaria Plataforma: Because I don’t buy or eat much beef, I’m always surprised to see beef so proudly displayed, as you’ll notice at this Brazilian all-you-can-eat steakhouse.
 Thankfully, beef isn’t the only thing on the menu.
 It’s a little pricier than the restaurants I’ve listed above but it’s worth experiencing.
 316 W 49th Street, btw 8th & 9th Avenues.

 • McQuaids: My pub experience in London didn’t leave me very impressed so I’m introducing Tony to a New York pub.
 I’ve not been to McQuaids but two friends have recommended it.
 I hope Tony’s able to go and tell me what he thinks.
 589 11th Ave, 582-6359